satyasaibhushan/tic-tac-toe/README.md

 # tic-tac-toe
-A basic 2 player Tic Tac Toe game built using HTML/JavaScript/CSS.
+A  2 player Tic Tac Toe game built using HTML/JavaScript/CSS which also contains the AI computer.

 you can play it here: https://satyasaibhushan.github.io/tic-tac-toe/
 =======